dpmaddalena/dpmaddalena.github.com/_posts/2010-06-06-sketchbook.md

 ---
 [![Sketchbook](/assets/sketchbook17.jpg)](http://sevendown.org/collage/sketches/)

 Images from a small leatherbound "sketchbook" where I play with with images and words, without worrying so much about the big picture.
 Some of the resulting images would very much like to grow up into poster-sized works of art, if that kind of magic were real.
+(Look for the single 'found' collage in the series, for a bonus.)

 <a href="http://sevendown.org/collage/sketches/" target="_blank">Pages from the sketchbook</a>